danielyaghil/aws-helpers/docs/dynamo-db.md

 - filter: an optional condition expression that is used to filter the results (e.g. "age > :age").
 Default is null.
 - parameters: it is an object that includes the values of all the element defined in the filter (e.g. { ':age': 30 }).
 - index: an optional name of the index to scan (if not provided, the scan will be performed on the table itself).
 Default is null.
-- firstPageOnly: an optional boolean parameter that indicates if the query should return only the first page of results or all the results. efault is false and the result are all possible objects matching the query.
+- maxItems: an optional parameter that defines the maximum number of items to return.
+Default is 0, which means no limit.

 It returns: